tinayiluo0322/Heart_Attack_Analysis/README.md

 Step2: In the main.py, I created a Python Script.
 It includes

-       + a `readfile` function, which reads a CSV file and returns the summary statistics.
+       + a `readfile` function, which reads a CSV file.

+       + a 'summary' function which generates summary statistics for the numeric columns in the DataFrame heart.csv.

-       + a 'graph' function which provides visual context on the CSV data.
+       + a 'median' function which calculate the median value for each column in heart.csv

+       + a 'histogram' function which generate histogram for each column in heart.csv

+       + a 'scatter_age_blood_pressure' function which generate scatter plot with fitted line for the 4th column (resting blood pressure) and the 1st column (age) in heart.csv

-Step3: In the test_main.py, I wrote a test function `test_readfile` , which checks the summary statistics of `emails.csv`.
+Step3: In the test_main.py, I wrote two test functions `test_readfile` and `test_median`, which checks the summary statistics of `emails.csv`.

-       + check the mean value of the second column (letter "the") in emails.csv
+       + check the mean value of the fourth column (resting blood pressure)

-       + check the median value of the second column (letter "the") in emails.csv
+       + check the median value of the fourth column (resting blood pressure)

-       + check the standard deviation value of the second column (letter "the") in emails.csv
+       + check the standard deviation value of the fourth column (resting blood pressure)

-Step4: I generated summary report (PDF or markdown) from Jupyter Notebook
+Step4: I generated summary report (PDF) from Jupyter Notebook

 ### Check Format and Test Approval Image